The King of Traditional Joinery

 Anatomy of the Joint

-The mortise is the receiving cavity—a rectangular pocket cut into one piece of wood.
-The tenon is the projecting tongue machined on the mating piece, sized to fit snugly into the mortise.
-The shoulder of the tenon (the step created where the tenon meets the main body of the workpiece) provides critical bearing surface that helps distribute stress and creates a clean visual line at the joint.
+Two components, both of which you need to understand completely before cutting anything.
+The mortise is the receiving cavity — a rectangular pocket cut into one piece of wood.
+The tenon is the projecting tongue machined on the mating piece, sized to fit snugly into that mortise.
+Then there’s the shoulder — the step where the tenon meets the main body of the workpiece.
+That shoulder isn’t decorative filler; it provides critical bearing surface that distributes stress and creates the clean visual line you see at the finished joint.

 Critical Dimensions

-Traditional joinery wisdom suggests making the tenon thickness approximately one-third the stock thickness.
-For a 3/4 inch thick board, that means roughly a 1/4 inch thick tenon.
-The tenon width typically matches the width of the workpiece minus the shoulder allowances.
-Tenon length depends on application—generally 1 to 2 inches for furniture work, though timber framing uses much longer tenons.
+Traditional joinery wisdom says make the tenon thickness approximately one-third the stock thickness.
+Working with 3/4 inch boards?
+That’s roughly a 1/4 inch thick tenon.
+The math is straightforward but the execution needs precision.
+Tenon width typically matches the width of the workpiece minus your shoulder allowances on each side.
+Tenon length depends on what you’re building — furniture work generally calls for 1 to 2 inches, while timber framing uses much longer tenons because the forces involved are entirely different.

 Cutting Methods: Hand Tools vs. Power Tools